-Member training involves a range of on-line, classroom based, on the job and practical scenario training.
+Member training involves a range of computer based on-line modules, classroom based training, and "on the job" and practical hypothetical scenario training.

 Patrol Members - see the "members section" of the website for training details.

 Pictured - Vehicle accident scene training